Royal Glamorgan Light Infantry: Second Boer War

 A draft of 189 Militia Reservists was sent on 16 December from Pembroke Dock by rail to Southampton.
 Next day it embarked on SS Avoca and sailed to South Africa to join the regulars at the front.
-On 8 January 1900 a second embodiment was carried out at Maindy Baracks, providing 190 other ranks to replace the Militia Reserve draft.
+On 8 January 1900 a second embodiment was carried out at Maindy Barracks, providing 190 other ranks to replace the Militia Reserve draft.
 On 17 January the battalion volunteered for active service, and reorganised into the standard eight-company field establishment.

 The battalion left Pembroke Dock aboard two trains on 12 February and at Southampton was embarked on the RMS Majestic with a large draft for other regiments, with Lt-Col Thrale Perkins of 3rd Bn Welsh acting as office commanding troops.
 Majestic reached Cape Town on 1 March and the battalion went by train to camp at De Aar.
 On 15 March it joined a flying column under Maj-Gen Lord Kitchener on a forced march to Prieska, but the Boers avoided combat.
 From Prieska 3rd Bn carried out convoy escorts and reconnaissances, and rounded up sheep.
 It maintained detachments at De Aar, Deelfontein and Kenhardt.
 The battalion's Maxim gun section arrived from Cardiff on 20 April, followed on 27 May by a draft of 100 recruits who had completed their training, and a further draft of 88 men on 2 September.
 In early August the battalion left Prieska and together with the De Aar detachment went to Vryburg, where Lt-Col Perkins was appointed commandant and the battalion formed a small Mounted infantry (MI) detachment.
 There were frequent clashes between British and Boer patrols around Vryburg.
-In November 3 Welch provided a 200-string escort for a supply convoy to Schweizer-Reneke, whch fought off an attack on the outward journey.
+In November 3 Welch provided a 200-string escort for a supply convoy to Schweizer-Reneke, which fought off an attack on the outward journey.
 Returning to Vryburg the convoy was attacked by some 500 Boers for about 3 hours, and the escort suffered a number of casualties.
 From 2 to 26 January 1901 Lt-Col Perkins commanded a convoy escort to Kuruman, but Boer probes were driven off by the accompanying cavalry and artillery.
 Other convoys to Kuruman (13–19 April) and Takoon (5–15 July) were uneventful, but a large Kuruman convoy (10–29 August) was fired on from a house flying a white flag and the 3rd Welsh's MI took some prisoners.
 On 29 September the 3rd Welsh moved from Vryburg to Kimberley from where small detachments were widely spread to man the line of blockhouses and to guard railways.
 The battalion was concentrated at Kimberley on 4 February 1902 and entrained for Cape Town, where it boarded the transport Lake Erie for home.